Blanketier/Blanketier/README.md

-- 👋 Hello, I am Blanketier sometimes go by smokey (He/Him)
+- 👋 Hello, I am Blanketier sometimes go by Razz (she/Her)
 - I love working on pcbs, computers, HV circuits, CAD, 3D printers, and computers.
 I am currently running a makers' club at my school to share some of my limited knowledge with people who have even less.
 - I am currently working on an SSTC, VTTC, battery bank, and all my school broken 3D printers.
 - Currently I have no projects looking to collaborate on I might post some at a latter date and time to see if people have suggestions on what to change and why.
 Again I am not the best at anything I do.